Adrish1999/Adrish1999/README.md

 <h3> 🧑‍💻 About Me </h3>

-- 🔭 &nbsp; Mastering Full Stack Technologies.
+- 🔭 &nbsp; Master in Full Stack Technologies and IoT solutions.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Completed B.Tech in Computer Science Engineering.
 - 💼 &nbsp; Android developer and full stack web developer.